Irish Lamb and Idaho® Potato Stew

 Read Elizabeth's entire post here.

-- 2 lbs. lamb stew meat, cut into approximately 2” pieces (boneless shoulder or leg)
+- 2 pounds lamb stew meat, cut into approximately 2” pieces (boneless shoulder or leg)

 - 3 tablespoons canola or vegetable oil